The World Zionist Organization and The World Zionist Congress

 What\’s more, because JAFI and the WZO support programs of the World Union for Progressive Judaism (WUPJ), high voter turnout will provide support for WUPJ congregations and for Netzer Olami and Tamar, which offer programming for Progressive Jewish youth and young adults in communities around the world.

 * The Jerusalem Program is the platform of the World Zionist Organization.
+A requirement for voting is acceptance of the program.
 It does not favor any specific organizational or political platform.
 It does not encourage Settlement activity across the Green line and simply tries to espouse the central principles of Zionism today.
-We are asking all those who vote to simply acknowledge that this is the platform of the World Zionist Organization.
+Please read the program on the link provided.

 You can help mobilize voters in your community.